mikomatyk/vimrc/README.md

 original default behavior is as simple as deleting the local `./indent/sh.vim` file.

-### Install / Update

-You can install all the above optional files by running the single script wrapping everything together:

-    install_all

-It will also update any files already present.

 ### Smart tabs

 To make Vim use tabs for code indentation and spaces for alignment, run the